 This passage is a profound turning point in Matthew's gospel.
 More importantly it's a turning point in the history of the world as well, marking that moment where Jesus began the movement toward Jerusalem, the cross, and the resurrection.
-Perhaps it can be a turning point for us as well, marking a moment when we truly understand God's love for us, displayed in his Son, the Messiah, the Christ, and when we begin to truly accept that love, and pour it forth for others as we follow the Messiah, the Son of the living God.
+Perhaps it can be a turning point for us as well, marking a moment when we truly understand God's love for us, displayed in his Son, the Messiah, the Christ, and when we begin to truly accept that love, and pour it forth for others as we follow the one we also proclaim the Messiah, the Son of Man, the Son of the living God.